 KENNY Roman was synonymous with Cecil Blows during the 1960s.
-Blows an eight times 100 yards and later 100m sprint champion (combined) often locked horns with the up and coming youngster of Harold Cressy High in the sprints during sports isolation.
-Roman, as a schoolboy held several WP and SA sprint records recorded on cinder and gravel athletics tracks.
+Blows eight times 100 yards and later 100m sprint champion (combined) often locked horns with the up and coming youngster of Harold Cressy High School in the sprints during sports isolation.
+Roman, as a schoolboy, held several WP and SA sprint records recorded on cinder and gravel athletics tracks.

 At the age of 21, Nash clocked 10.0 seconds in front of a capacity crowd in Krugersdorp in April 1968, equalling the hand-timed world record jointly held by German Armin Harry, Horacio Estevez of Venezuela and American Jim Hines.

 In 1967, Nash competed against Jim Hines in Los Angeles, the 1968 Olympic 100m champion when he finished third in a hand-timed 10.4 with Hines in 10.2.

 Roman played baseball for Maitland Giants.
 He had become their star pitcher.
 Roman and his family live in Australia.

 Nash, the businessman, and his family live in South Africa.